 Since 2011, the District has been using a mosquito fogging email notification system.
 The email notification system was created to meet public concerns and expectations, to enhance media coverage, and to help inform other agencies that need to know when and where the District is mosquito fogging.
 The Chico Enterprise Record uses these fogging notifications in their newspaper to inform their readers of the planned fogging operations.
 To meet these needs the District used Constant Contact software, modeled after the award winning Contra Costa Mosquito and Vector Control District's email notification system, to compose and send out the fogging notifications via email.
 These email notifications are sent out, in most cases, 30 plus hours before a fogging operation takes place.
 The notifications include maps of the areas to be fogged, links to the labels and material safety data sheets of the public health pesticides used, the dates and times of the fogging operations, and a link to the District website.
-The public can sign up for email notifications, as well as links to the public health pesticides.
+The public can sign up for email notifications on the District website, www.buttemosquito.com.
+The District website also has the fogging notifications, as well as links to the public health pesticides.
 The District also makes phone calls to notify residents and agencies that do not use email or have access to a computer.